 - Mobile applications to maintain connections to patients beyond the surgery center procedure

-The rapid change in connected health care, combined with online health care information are significant drivers for the AMSURG gastroenterology (GI) patient engagement strategy, Eric Thrailkill, vice president and chief information officer, said.
+The rapid change in connected health care, combined with online health care information are significant drivers for the AMSURG gastroenterology (GI) patient engagement strategy, said Eric Thrailkill, vice president and chief information officer.

 “We all participate in consumer capabilities, on the web or our smartphones, each and every day.
 Patients frequently wonder why access to information and conducting transactions online or on a connected device isn’t quite yet ready for primetime within our industry," Thrailkill said.
 "Certainly, the proliferation of connected smartphones, combined with sensors and medical devices is empowering patients to better understand and share information with their health care providers.
 We’re poised to assist in this information sharing with the consideration of our technology platform.”

-Mark Wainner, vice president of financial operations and revenue management, said that data collected from GIQuIC and the success of early efforts of physicians who have been willing to change how they engage with patients is a compelling argument for a more robust patient engagement strategy.
+Mark Wainner, vice president of corporate services, said that data collected from GIQuIC (a registry for gastroenterology physicians to share their outcome data and compare with other physicians across the U.S.) and the success of early efforts of physicians who have been willing to change how they engage with patients is a compelling argument for a more robust patient engagement strategy.

 “It is our mission to help physicians improve, adapt and grow, and so we have a charter to assist our physicians in this area and prove to them the benefits of changing the way they are for their patients,” Wainner said.

-Part of the overall AMSURG GI patient engagement strategy also includes providing patients with discernible and detailed quality measures from the GIQuIC program, a registry for gastroenterology physicians to share their outcome data and compare with other physicians across the U.S. GIQuIC offers colonoscopy measures from physicians such as:
+Part of the overall AMSURG GI patient engagement strategy also includes providing patients with discernible and detailed quality measures from the GIQuIC program.
+GIQuIC offers colonoscopy measures from physicians such as:

 - Adenoma detection rates